-This week, at long last, Subaru gave us a quick preview of the brand's newest SUV: the Solterra.
-The name is a combination of the Latin words "sol," meaning sun, and "terra," meaning earth.
-Subaru says the name expresses the brand's "commitment to deliver traditional SUV capabilities in an environmentally responsible package."
-In other words...it's electric.
+By this point, it's no surprise when a car maker announces they're planning a new crossover.
+Subaru's newest SUV, for example, will be the Solterra.
+The name combines the Latin words "sol," meaning sun, and "terra," meaning earth.
+Subaru says the name expresses the brand's commitment to deliver traditional SUV capabilities in an environmentally responsible package."

-Subaru did not provide us with information on the Solterra's powertrain, projected EPA range or how much it will cost.
+Subaru has not yet provided us with information on the Solterra's powertrain, projected EPA range or how much it will cost.
 But we can expect the vehicle will follow its combustion SUV brethren, skewing toward the affordable, practical and active lifestyle end of the EV spectrum.